soumizde/imagen/README.md

 **Helping Prompts**: Randomized Surprise Me prompts provided to help you get through a creative block

-**Share Option**: Share your creations with the Community and live your art stay on forever
+**Share Option**: Share your creations with the Community and let your art live on forever

 **Download Option**: Download the masterpiece you create and use it locally